Home Alone? YES!

 Initial video assessment and 4-week package are billed separately.

-All fees are paid in advance of services and can be invoiced via PayPal for your convenience.
+All fees are paid in advance of services and can be invoiced via PayPal (to Friends and Family) or Zelle bank transfer for your convenience.
 Appointments are reserved only upon payment.
 Fees for Sep/Isolation Distress are billed separately from any other training/behavior services from Happy Tails Family Dog Training.

 *Should you take more than a week break in-between 4-week packages, another "initial" video assessment will be necessary and you will be charged at the $125 rate.